'Fight for 15' targets McDonald's shareholder meeting

-OAK BROOK, Ill.
-(Reuters) - Hundreds of fast-food workers demanding wage increases marched on Wednesday outside of the McDonald's Corp headquarters in a Chicago suburb during the company's annual shareholder meeting.
+OAK BROOK, Ill., May 24 (Reuters) - Hundreds of fast-food workers demanding wage increases marched on Wednesday outside of the McDonald's Corp headquarters in a Chicago suburb during the company's annual shareholder meeting.

 The demonstrators were part of a larger, nationwide protest organized by the labor group "Fight for 15," which has regularly targeted McDonald's calling for higher pay and union rights for workers.
 Dozens of protesters also rallied outside of United Airlines shareholder meeting in downtown Chicago.